 HTTP Header Analyzer

-Analyze HTTP response headers for security issues.
-Checks HSTS, CSP, X-Frame-Options, and more.
+Analyze HTTP response headers for security gaps.
+Audits HSTS, CSP, X-Frame-Options, Referrer-Policy, Permissions-Policy, and CORS — paste a URL or raw headers.

 Last updated: